FloSch62/muxus/docs/index.md

 ## What it is

 A desktop terminal client built around the session rather than the shell.
-Open a host and you get a terminal — then split it, drag a tab into the pane beside it, open the file browser, edit a remote file in Monaco and start a tunnel, all over the same connection and without a second login.
+Open a host to get a terminal, then split it, drag a tab into the pane beside it, open the file browser, edit a remote file in Monaco and start a tunnel.
+They all use the same connection, without a second login.
 Save the arrangement as a workspace and reopen it tomorrow.

-The terminal is a current one: kitty graphics, so `kitten icat`, yazi previews and matplotlib render inline over SSH, plus the kitty keyboard protocol, bundled Nerd Font coverage and fifteen colour schemes.
+The terminal supports kitty graphics, so `kitten icat`, yazi previews and matplotlib render inline over SSH.
+It also supports the kitty keyboard protocol, includes Nerd Font coverage and comes with fifteen colour schemes.

 Muxus reads every host from `~/.ssh/config`, while also letting you keep selected SSH hosts in its local database without changing OpenSSH.
 Folders, colours, workspaces and history